cloe-org/cloelib/docs/index.md

 # cloelib

-Welcome to cloelib - Cosmological Libraries for Observational Emulators.
+Welcome to cloelib - The Library for the Cosmology Likelihood for Observables in Euclid

 ## Installation